kavya371/kavya371/README.md

 - 👀 I’m interested in mern stack development
 - 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on any tech related stuff
+- 🌈 Pronoun: she/her
+- ✨ fun fact: The root is at the top of the tree.
 - 📫 How to reach me mkavya708@gmail.com

 <!---